nmeri17/suphle-docs/src/docs/v1/container/index.md

 Callers can either consume dependencies from their constructors or by directly invoking [`getClass`](#auto-wiring-and-dependency-injection)

 // example
 In both scenarios, the desired outcome can be different.
-As earlier mentioned, Suphple internally makes heavy use of calls to `getClass`, so you don't have to unless you are a [plugin developer](/docs/v1/plugins).
+As earlier mentioned, Suphle internally makes heavy use of calls to `getClass`, so you don't have to unless you are a [plugin developer](/docs/v1/plugins).
 It's mostly an avenue to replace the regular hydration of those classes.

 - `whenType(string ConsumerClass)`